The Beach Boys

 This album is pretty terrible too, thanks to Capitol demanding more records from the group in a ridiculously short time span.
 There's still plenty of filler, including a flaccid cover of Louie Louie, a stupid spoken word track, and even a terrible drum solo, complete with stick clicks.
 Don't Worry Baby is basically the reason this album even needs to exist.
 While the arrangement of this song is simplistic compared to what would come in a few albums, it's one of Brian's finest compositions ever.
 We also get a glimpse into the future with the other fine ballad, The Warmth of the Sun, which shows some strange but beautiful chord changes as Brian likes to do.

-1. Don't Worry Baby
+Best tracks:1.
+Don't Worry Baby

 2. The Warmth of the Sun